 The label shows the proprietor's grandparents picnicking at Karitane Beach, Otago circa 1919.
 The jovial chap with a pipe is Sidney Neill, importer of French wines, among other things.
 The poor little blighter in the Toulouse-Latrec tie is Dermot Neill, then aged 4 years.
 Also in the foreground is Gwladys Neill, formidable matriarch and avid picnicker.
 In the background and weighing 20 lbs Gertrude Elworthy (nee Neill), the proprietor's esteemed aunt.

-Winemaking: Grapes from Alex Paddock, First Paddock Gibbston and the first crop of fruit from the new Redbank vineyard in Alexandra were selected and blended for this spunky young wine.
-The Redbank harvest yielded clear varietal fruit, and the Alex and Gibbston grapes were selected for the fruit-driven, early-drinking qualities that characterize the Picnic style.
+Winemaking: Grapes from our three vineyards throughout Central Otago – Gibbston, Alex Paddocks, and the second crop from Redbank, were selected and blended for this spunky young wine.
+The Redbank harvest yielded clear varietal fruit, and the Alex and Gibbston grapes were selected for the fruit- driven, early drinking qualities that characterise the Picnic style.
+Bottled: May 12, 2005.

 |Award / Reviewer||Date||Rating||Review|